masson-group-ohiouniversity/Equilibrist/README.md

 ```
 The app will open automatically in your browser at `http://localhost:8501`.

-**Note for conda users:** make sure the environment is activated first (`conda activate equinix`).
+**Note for conda users:** make sure the environment is activated first (`conda activate Equilibrist`).

 ---

-## Every time you use Equinix
+## Every time you use Equilibrist

 ```
-conda activate equinix        ← conda users only streamlit run app.py
+conda activate Equilibrist        ← conda users only streamlit run app.py
 ```